oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/faq.md

 - Better Network Connectivity

 For step-by-step instructions on how to move your validator node to a new server, please consult the [Migrating Validator to a New Server section](/docs/hub-validator/operate-validator/upgrade-migrate#migrating-validator-to-a-new-server).

-### Q.How to Verify Contract by Blockscout API ?
-docs about verify is [here](https://docs.oasys.games/docs/staking/explore/1-3-verify)